Kids In The Backyard

 • They can modify the environment (providing shelter from sun, wind, rain)

-• They can define spaces (providing enclosure, protection, separating different parts of the playspace).
+• They can define spaces (providing enclosure, protection, separating different parts of the play space).

 • They can provide materials (flowers, seeds, bark, leaves, twigs) for craft or games.

 Trees should be selected according to both the strength of their timber (the ability to withstand use by children), and disease resistance.
 A birch, for example, which is highly susceptible to internal rots can become unsafe for climbing.
 Prickly or poisonous plants, or plants that are prone to drop branches are also unsuitable.
-The following trees are better than most to hang a swing from or climb in: kids backyard
+The following trees are better than most to hang a swing from or climb in:

 • Quercus (The Oaks)